GNS-Science/nzshm-documentation/docs/science_process/hazard/disagg_realisations.md

 NSHM SRM LT has 49 parts (ref NSHM)

-For each leaf of SRM logic tree, site, poE, IMT, VS30:
+For each component branch of the SRM logic tree, site, poE, IMT, VS30:

 **Run a job with**